Probing Cosmic Rays in Nearby Giant Molecular Clouds with the Fermi Large Area Telescope: Introduction

-Recently \citet{nero12} reported the results obtained from their analysis and interpretation of Fermi LAT observations of a number of GMCs associated to the Gould Belt.
-In the reduction of data they used the so-called aperture photometry method\footnote{http://fermi.gsfc.nasa.gov/ssc/data/analysis/scitools/ aperture\_photometry.html}.
-They claimed evidence of similarity of the energy spectra from different clouds.
-Therefore to derive a global CR spectrum with good statistics they combine the data from different observed clouds.
-Doing that they conclude that the mean CR spectrum can be described by a steep power-law with an index $3.0\pm 0.2$, with a low energy break at $9 \pm 3~\rm GeV$.
-However, due to complex gamma-ray morphology of these objects, expected due to inhomogeneous spatial distribution of the molecular gas, and (potentially) also CRs, the chosen method of determination of energy spectra from these extended objects might lead to misleading conclusions, especially at low energies.
+Recently \citet{nero12} have reported the results of their analysis and interpretation of Fermi LAT observations of a number of GMCs associated with the Gould Belt.
+In the reduction of data they used a method called \emph{aperture photometry}\footnote{http://fermi.gsfc.nasa.gov/ssc/data/analysis/scitools/ aperture\_photometry.html}.
+They claimed evidence of similarity between energy spectra from different clouds.
+Therefore to derive a global CR spectrum with good statistics, they combine the data from different observed clouds.
+In this way they conclude that the mean CR spectrum can be described by a steep power-law with an index $3.0\pm 0.2$, with a low energy break at $9 \pm 3~\rm GeV$.
+However, due to the complex $\gamma$-ray morphology of these objects, to be expected from inhomogeneous spatial distribution of the molecular gas, and (potentially) also CRs, the chosen method for determining energy spectra from these extended objects might lead to misleading conclusions, especially at low energies.
 The Fermi team has also investigated a few representative GMCs \citep{fermiorion,fermimc}.
-They used the gamma-ray data to determine the calibration ratio between the CO intensity and the column density \citep{dame87,grenier05}, a priori assuming that the CR spectra in different parts of the galactic plane are described by similar spectral shape and flux of the locally measured CRs.
+They used the $\gamma$-ray data to determine the calibration ratio between the CO intensity and the column density \citep{dame87,grenier05}, assuming that the CR spectrum is uniform in the local H~{\sc i} region within Galactocentric radius of $8 10~\rm kpc$ and in the clouds.

-Given the importance of these results regarding the origin of galactic CRs, we conducted an independent study on a cloud-by-cloud basis, based on a different approach of derivation of the energy spectra of gamma-rays.
-Namely, in our analysis we used the \emph{likelihood} method which has been developed and recommended for spectral studies by the Fermi LAT collaboration\footnote{http://fermi.gsfc.nasa.gov/ssc/data/analysis/scitools/ likelihood\_tutorial.html}.
+Given the importance of these results regarding the origin of galactic CRs, we conducted an independent study on a cloud-by-cloud basis, using a different approach to deriving energy spectra of $\gamma$ rays.
+Namely, in our analysis we used the \emph{likelihood} method that has been developed and recommended for spectral studies by the Fermi LAT collaboration\footnote{http://fermi.gsfc.nasa.gov/ssc/data/analysis/scitools/ likelihood\_tutorial.html}.
+To compute the cloud density, which is relevant to estimating the CR content, we performed a comparative analysis using data obtained with the Planck satellite (Ade et al, 2011) and the CfA Telescope (Dame et al, 2001).